Meet the Team at IS-Instruments

 Software Engineer

-Alex Poppe graduated from the University of Kent in 2019 with an Integrated Masters (1st Class Hons) in Physics.
-In 2024, he completed a PhD in applied machine learning in physics.
+Alex Poppe graduated from the University of Kent in 2019 with an Integrated Master’s (1st Class Hons) in Physics.
+His PhD focused on applied machine learning and surface-enhanced Raman spectroscopy (SERS), combining advanced data analysis techniques with optical measurement science.

-During the course of his PhD, Alex has collaborated on projects with researchers at the University of Kent and the Cavendish Laboratory at the University of Cambridge.
-In the latter case, his work in the area of surface-enhanced Raman spectroscopy (SERS) furthered the understanding of light-induced interactions between individual molecules and metallic surfaces to facilitate improvements to industrial catalysts.
+During his PhD, Alex collaborated on projects with researchers at the University of Kent and the Cavendish Laboratory at the University of Cambridge.
+In the latter case, his work in surface-enhanced Raman spectroscopy (SERS) furthered understanding of light-induced interactions between individual molecules and metallic surfaces, facilitating improvements to industrial catalysts.
 These are crucial components in pharmaceutics and other chemical industries.
-Alex is applying his machine learning skills to help us solve challenges for our clients in novel ways.
+Alex is applying his machine learning skills to help us solve our clients’ challenges in novel ways.

 Dr Rhea Sam